-1. At least two classes from:

-HD 218 Cognitive Development: How Children Learn

-HD 240 Models and Methods of Parent Involvement

-HD 246 Play in Childhood

-HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children

-HD 285 Development of Bicultural Children

-HD 308 Women in Administration or

-HD 427 Working with Bicultural Children

-HD 440 Administration of Child Care Facilities

-HD 460 Seminars in Bicultural Development and Education
+- 1. At least two classes of the following classes: - HD 218 Cognitive Development: How Children Learn - HD 240 Models and Methods of Parent Involvement - HD 246 Play in Childhood - HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children - HD 285 Development of Bicultural Children - HD 308 Women in Administration or - HD 340 Leadership in Education - HD 427 Working with Bicultural Children - HD 440 Administration of Child Care Facilities - HD 460 Seminars in Bicultural Development and Education

-HD 464 Community as a Context for Development

-2. Two field work experiences in a child care setting.
+- HD 464 Community as a Context for Development HD 471 Implementing Anti-Bias Curriculum - 2.
+Two field work experiences in a child care setting.
 This may include on- and/or off-site practica.
 Documentation of experience may be substituted for one of these with advisor's approval.